olavolav/uniplot/README.md

 The `plot` function accepts the following parameters:

-* `ys` - A list or NumPy array of numerical values of the y coordinates of the points to plot.
+* `ys` - The y coordinates of the points to plot.
+Can either be a list or NumPy array for plotting a single series, or a list of those for plotting multiple series.
-* `xs` - A list or NumPy array of numerical values of the x coordinates of the points to plot.
+* `xs` - The x coordinates of the points to plot.
+Can either be `None`, or a list or NumPy array for plotting a single series, or a list of those for plotting multiple series.
+Defaults to `None`.
 * `x_min` - Minimum x value of the view.
 Defaults to a value that shows all data points.
 * `x_max` - Maximum x value of the view.
 Defaults to a value that shows all data points.
 * `y_min` - Minimum y value of the view.
 Defaults to a value that shows all data points.
 * `y_max` - Maximum y value of the view.
 Defaults to a value that shows all data points.
 * `title` - The title of the plot.
 Defaults to `None`.
 * `y_gridlines` - A list of y values that have a horizontal line for better orientation.
-Defaults to `[0]`
+Defaults to `[0]`.
 * `x_gridlines` - A list of x values that have a vertical line for better orientation.
-Defaults to `[0]`
+Defaults to `[0]`.
+* `legend_labels` - Labels for the series.
+Can be `None` or a list of strings.
+Defaults to `None`.
 * `width` - The width of the plotting region, in characters.
 Default is `60`.
 * `height` - The height of the plotting region, in characters.
 Default is `17`.
 * `interactive` - Enable interactive mode.
 Defaults to `False`.